Does the father have to pay child support if not married? Or if he is unemployed?

 Steps to follow to apply for child support

-- Apply for maintenance at the magistrate’s court in the district where you live.
+- Apply for maintenance at the magistrate’s court in your district.

-- If you are in doubt, your local court will tell you which court to apply for maintenance.
+- Your local court will tell you which court to apply for maintenance if you doubt it.

 - Go to the relevant court and complete and submit Form A: Application for a maintenance order.